 You can apply for general bursaries if you are experiencing financial difficulty.
 A bursary is a type of scholarship awarded on the basis of financial need, intended to help cover essential living and study expenses, including technology required for remote study.

 A bursary application is submitted through Sydney Student, where required supporting documents can be uploaded.
-Both domestic and international students can apply.

-All other international students located in Australia who can demonstrate financial hardship for other reasons will be eligible to apply for vouchers for food and essential items.
+All international students located in Australia who can demonstrate financial hardship for other reasons will be eligible to apply for vouchers for food and essential items.

 Domestic and international students may apply for interest free loans of up to $2,000 as financial assistance for personal matters, including payment of rent in private accommodation, purchase of food or technology, or loss of casual work income.
 Loan will need to be repaid within 12 months or before graduation (whichever comes first).